Useful Things You Can Do With Citrus Peels

-That is why we will explain how to use lemon, orange, mandarine, lime, and grapefruit peels in order to take advantage of their medicinal, culinary, and cosmetic benefits.
+We will explain how to use lemon, orange, mandarine, lime and other citrus peels in order to take advantage of their medicinal, culinary, and cosmetic benefits.

-It is fundamental that they are home grown or organic fruits so that you are sure that they don’t have pesticides or other toxic substances accumulated in their peels.
+It is fundamental that they’re home grown or organic fruits.
+This is to ensure they don’t contain pesticides or other toxic substances.

 The first step is to wash the fruit well, peel them, and remove the white parts from the inside that can be bitter.

-- Powerful antioxidant action, thanks to its flavonoid content which helps you naturally prevent and treat cancer, especially skin and breast cancer as well as minimizes the risk of suffering from cardiovascular diseases.
+- Powerful antioxidant action, thanks to its flavonoid content which may help to minimize the risk of suffering from cardiovascular diseases.

 - Its high content in vitamin C helps you have a strong immune system.

-- Cleansing and depurative effects in your body, inside and outside.
+- Cleansing and depurative effects in your body, inside and out.
 They also help prevent fluid retention.

 - Relaxing and slightly sedative properties.
-Citruses help improve mood.
+Citruses help improve your mood.

 - Improves your digestive system, especially with fats.

-- Improves the assimilation of nutrients, like iron for example, which is why it can help for the treatment of anemia.
+- Improves the assimilation of nutrients, like iron for example.
+Because of this, citrus peels may help people with anemia.

-Citrus peels, raw or dried, will help give you a refreshing and very aromatic touch to your recipes, as well as provide medicinal benefits and facilitate digestion:
+Citrus peels, raw or dried, will give a refreshing and very aromatic touch to your recipes, as well as provide medicinal benefits and facilitate digestion: